panashemahachi/docs/Dai.md

 **Rune Christensen, Nikolai Mushegian, Daniel Brockman, Kenny Rowe, Andy Milenius, Ryan Zurrer**

-*This is a condensed overview of the Dai Credit System as defined in the “Purple Paper”: https://github.com/makerdao/faker/blob/master/doc/MakerDao900.pdf (TODO permanent link).
+*This is a condensed overview of the Dai Credit System as defined in the “Purple Paper”: http://stablecoin.technology/purple.pdf.
 The Purple Paper is a formal specification and reference implementation that is modified by an RFC process.*

 ##Abstract